Teen Driving Laws Getting Tougher

 Teenagers see driving as a rite of passage, but with rights come responsibilities.
 Other road users also have the right to safe passage along Oregon streets, roads and highways.
 Sadly and all too frequently, innocent drivers, passengers, pedestrians or bicyclists are the victims of drivers who were driving too fast or who were distracted by friends, phones or music.

 If you’ve been injured in a road traffic accident that wasn’t your fault, you also have rights.
-For a complete explanation of the options available to you and your family, contact a dedicated Portland personal injury attorney.
+For a complete explanation of the options available to you and your family, contact a dedicated Portland car accident attorney.
 The consultation is free, so make the call and find out how you can go about recovering your medical expenses and lost wages.
 A good lawyer is the best place to start.